-Many people encounter hadith through screenshots, weaponized translations, or isolated reports detached from isnad, grading, legal use, and scholarly dispute.
+Many people encounter hadith through screenshots, weaponised translations, or isolated reports detached from isnad, grading, legal use, and scholarly dispute.
 They conclude that hadith is either unquestionable or worthless.
 Both instincts are crude.
 The Islamic tradition developed hadith criticism precisely because reports about the Prophet mattered too much to be handled carelessly.

 What hadith science actually does